AdobeDocs/commerce-operations.pt-BR/help/_includes/templated/release/features.md

 ---
 source-git-commit: d1af1ffe584b18cbc6c664cab31283c13f36c25e
 workflow-type: tm+mt
-source-wordcount: '184'
+source-wordcount: '180'
 ht-degree: 8%

 ---
-# Recursos de comércio
+# Recursos do Commerce

 <!--This include content is automatically generated using the features.html template and the "_data/release/features.yml" data file.
 To update the content, add new information to the data file.
 Follow the instructions in the README instructions to generate the updated content:
 https://github.com/AdobeDocs/commerce-operations.en/blob/main/README.md#templates -->